 I talk a bit about the pros and cons of each in my starter guide to engraving.

 What is the Easiest Way to Engrave Metal?

 I have a Cricut Maker and so that’s what I love to use to engrave metal.
-I can create any design I like, and then engrave it with great results.
+In Cricut Design Space I can create any design I like and then engrave it with great results.